 Platform Commissions – 39th EVA International

-EVA is pleased to announce the selected artists for the Platform Commissions programme, ahead of the 39th EVA International – Ireland’s Biennial of Contemporary Art in 2020 – Laura Fitzgerald, Áine McBride, Emily McFarland, Eimear Walshe, Cathal McCarthy & Fiona Woods.
+EVA is pleased to announce the selected artists for the Platform Commissions programme, ahead of the 39th EVA International – Ireland’s Biennial of Contemporary Art – Laura Fitzgerald, Áine McBride, Emily McFarland, and Eimear Walshe.
 The selected artists will develop projects that will be presented as part of the broader biennial programme, variously addressing ideas of environmentalism, land use, and housing activism.

 b.
 1983, lives and works in Dublin and Kerry.